Specializing in Therapy for Adults and Adolescents, Clinical Hypnotherapy, and Spiritual Wellness

 I am an in-network provider with most major insurance carriers.
 While I am happy to bill your insurance if I am in your network, please know that in order for services to be deemed "medically necessary," I must submit a mental health diagnosis.
 This can negatively affect your ability to obtain health or life insurance in the future or could hinder your ability to secure occupations that require high level security clearance.
 Additionally, not all treatment modalities are covered by insurance.
 This information is merely for transparency and is not meant to discourage seeking treatment.
 I am happy to answer any questions you might have about using medical insurance for counseling.

-I strive to be an affirming therapist and welcome all sexual orientations, gender identities, and relationship preferences.
-I belong to the Idaho Association for LGBT Issues in Counseling and I'm committed to educating myself on the unique needs of LGBTQI+ individuals.
+I strive to be an affirming therapist and welcome all sexual orientations, gender identities, and relationships.
+I belong to the Idaho Association for LGBT Issues in Counseling and I'm committed to educating myself on the unique needs of LGBTQ2SIA+ individuals.
 I have worked closely with transgender and gender diverse individuals in various stages of identity development and transition.
-I ascribe to the WPATH (World Professional Association for Transgender Health) standards of care and will collaborate, as needed, with your medical team to coordinate care for your desired outcome.
+I ascribe to the WPATH (World Professional Association for Transgender Health) standards of care and will collaborate, as needed, with your medical team to coordinate care for your desired authentic expression.

 For more information about EMDR therapy, please visit https://www.emdria.org/page/what_is_emdr_therapy.